MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/entry.md

 ms.technology: xamarin-forms
 author: davidbritch
 ms.author: dabritch
-ms.date: 05/22/2017
+ms.date: 05/31/2018
 ---

 # Entry

 _Single-line text or password input_

-Xamarin.Forms `Entry` is used for single-line text input. `Entry`, like the Editor view, supports multiple keyboard types.
-Additionally, `Entry` can be used as a password field.
+The Xamarin.Forms `Entry` is used for single-line text input.
+The `Entry`, like the `Editor` view, supports multiple keyboard types.
+Additionally, the `Entry` can be used as a password field.

 ## Display Customization

 ### Setting and Reading Text

-Entry, like other text-presenting views, exposes the `Text` property. `Text` can be used to set and read the text presented by the `Entry`.
-The following example demonstrates setting the text in XAML:
+The `Entry`, like other text-presenting views, exposes the `Text` property.
+This property can be used to set and read the text presented by the `Entry`.
+The following example demonstrates setting the `Text` property in XAML:

 ```xaml
 <Entry Text="I am an Entry" />